Action needed to improve Ireland’s low breastfeeding rates

 Mum Sinead, pictured with her daughters, who were both breastfed.

-UNICEF Ireland would like to thank all of the amazing Mothers who shared their stories with us this World Breastfeeding Week #WBW2019.
-We recognise your hard work and your generosity.
+UNICEF Ireland would like to thank all the amazing mothers who shared their stories with us and wish all parents a happy and healthy World Breastfeeding Week.

 Help protect children